fenago/learn-java-12-programming/lab_guide/Lab_7.md

 cannot advise about the functionality of a package not imported yet.
 The only package that is imported automatically is [java.lang].

-This purpose of this chapter is to provide you with an overview of the functionality of the most popular packages of JCL and external libraries.
+This purpose of this lab is to provide you with an overview of the functionality of the most popular packages of JCL and external libraries.

-The topics we are discussing in this chapter are as follows:
+The topics we are discussing in this lab are as follows:

 -   Java Class Library (JCL)
 -   [java.lang]